 Possibly the most critical element to success within school is the nurturing relationship developed between a student and a caring adult.
 Great teachers and educators can change students’ lives in many ways.
 As a teacher, your dual role as expert and caring adult gives you a unique connection to our community’s youth that can shape their future.
 We know that you need support to provide that connection.

-Grades 7 and 8
+Health Teachers in Grades 7 and 8

 Health Teachers in Grades 9–12

 We are here for you, too.
 Your leadership in establishing expectations for participating in teacher professional development, linking with community-based organizations to deliver Be Proud!
 Be Responsible! and ensuring every high school student gets an opportunity to participate in Reducing the Risk, is vital.
 Look out for HOPE Buffalo agenda items on future principal meeting agendas.
-You can also refer to Be Proud!
-Be Responsible!
-Be Protective! which emphasizes the role of maternal protectiveness in motivating adolescents to make healthy sexual decisions and decrease risky sexual behavior.

 Parents are engaged as well!
 There is clear evidence that the child-rearing practices, attitudes, values and parent behavior influence a child.
-Parents of children in grades K–8 will have an opportunity to attend a series of parenting workshops that will complement the classroom evidence-based intervention.
+Parents of children in grades 8–12 will have an opportunity to attend a series of parenting workshops that will complement the classroom evidence-based intervention.

-640 Ellicott St, Suite 476 Buffalo, NY 14203
+Buffalo, NY 14203

-This publication was made possible by Grant number 5 TP1AH000106-02-00 from the HHS Office of Adolescent Health.
-Contents are solely the responsibility of the authors and do not necessarily represent the official views of the Department of Health and Human Services or the Office of Adolescent Health.
+The project described was supported by Grant Number 5 TP1AH000213-02-00 from the HHS Office of Population Affairs.
+Contents are solely the responsibility of the authors and do not necessarily represent the official views of the Department of Health and Human Services or the Office of Population Affairs.

-© 2017 :: CICATELLI ASSOCIATES INC.
+© 2022: CICATELLI ASSOCIATES INC.